-The Department of Occupational Safety and Environmental Health (OSEH) has established guidelines for children and teens who wish to work, volunteer, or observe activities in research laboratories.
+The Department of Environment, Health & Safety has established guidelines for children and teens who wish to work, volunteer, or observe activities in research laboratories.
 There are federal and state rules that regulate exposure of children and teens to hazardous materials, radioactive materials, animals, and certain equipment.

-Please visit U-M’s OSEH website for the protocol for supervising children and teens in research laboratories.
+Please visit U-M’s Department of Environment, Health & Safety website for the protocol for supervising children and teens in research laboratories.

 Children and Teens as Employees or Volunteers